 IT teams should also be careful to approach their decisions around cloud economics with objectivity and an awareness of basic behavioral economics.
 A host of potential biases and blind spots can negatively affect their decision making:

-Overconfidence blind spot

-Being too confident in your understanding of costs and project timelines.
+Overconfidence blind spot: Being too confident in your understanding of costs and project timelines.
+Recencyblindspot:Consideringchoicessoberlyversusbeingwowedbythelatest technology.